mevplanas/vm-ng-cli/README.md

 Currently using express js and ejs in production.
-See private repo `vm-ng-cli-configuration` in vplanas accoutn `https://github.com/mevplanas`
+See private repo `vm-ng-cli-configuration` in vplanas account `https://github.com/mevplanas`

 Check the npm packages described in the package.json